matn7/CS-Notes/src/main/java/basic_java/Java11.md

 - A class is a blueprint for a house, using the blueprint (plans) we can build as many houses as we like based on those plans.
-- Each house you build (in other words **instantiate** using the **new** operator) is an `object` also known as an instance.
+- Each house you build (in other words **instantiate** using the **new** operator) is an `Object` also known as an instance.
 - Each house you build has an address (a physical location).
-In other words if you want to tell someone where you live, you give them your address (perhaps written on a piece of paper).
-This is known as a **reference**.
+- In other words if you want to tell someone where you live, you give them your address (perhaps written on a piece of paper).
+- This is known as a **reference**.
 - You can copy that **reference** as many times as you like but there is still just one house.
-In other words we are copying the paper that has address on it not the house itself.
+- In other words we are copying the paper that has address on it not the house itself.
 - We can pass **references** as **parameters** to **constructors** and **methods**.
 - In Java you always have **reference** to an **object** in memory, there is no way to access an **object** directly everything is done using a **reference**.

 ### this vs super

-- The keyword **super** is used to access/call the parent class members (variables and methods).
+- The keyword **super** is used to access / call the parent class members (variables and methods).
 - The keyword **this** is used to call the current class members (variables and methods).
 This is required when we have a parameter with the same name as an instance variable (field).
-- NOTE: We can use both of them anywhere is a class except static area (the static block or a static method).
+- We can use both of them anywhere is a class except static area (the static block or a static method).
 Any attempt to do so will lead to compile-time error.

 **Keyword this**